firesim/firesim/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] (If applicable) Did you mark the PR as "Please Backport"?

 ### Reviewer Checklist (only modified by reviewer)
+- [ ] Is the title suitable for inclusion in the changelog and does the PR have a `changelog:<topic>` label?
 - [ ] Did you mark the proper release milestone?
 - [ ] Did you check whether all relevant Contributor checkboxes have been checked?